National Agreement of 1903: Dissolution

-The National Agreement structure lasted until Kenesaw Mountain Landis was appointed as baseball's first Commissioner in 1920, following the Black Sox Scandal.
+The National Agreement structure lasted until Kenesaw Mountain Landis was appointed as the first Commissioner of Baseball in 1920, following the Black Sox Scandal.
 Landis replaced the three-member National Commission with singular authority, though the reserve clause system established by the agreement continued until 1975.

 Legacy

-The National Agreement established the fundamental structure of Major League Baseball that persisted for most of the 20th century.
+The National Agreement established the fundamental structure of the major leagues that persisted for most of the 20th century.
 Its codification of the reserve clause created decades of labor disputes and legal challenges, from Hal Chase in 1914 to Curt Flood in 1970 to the eventual establishment of free agency.